Vegetarian Statistics 2026: Global Facts, Diet Trends & Market Growth

 Despite the demand for meat increasing by 250% in the last half-century, the number of vegetarians has increased dramatically.

-Almost 700,000 (706,965 to be exact) people signed up to try the vegan diet (#Veganuary).
-In January 2024, 1.8 million people worldwide attempted to adopt a vegan lifestyle.
-This month, more than 1,610 new vegan products were placed on the shelves, while restaurants added over 75 new vegan meal options. (source)
+In January 2025, 25.8 million people worldwide attempted to adopt a vegan lifestyle.
+This month, more than 1,480 new vegan products were placed on the shelves, while restaurants added over 75 new vegan meal options.
+228 organizations took part in the Workplace Challenge around the world. (source)

-While black Americans throw a curve ball by being as much as three times more likely to become vegetarian than other American demographic groups.
-In fact, BBC reported that 1 in 12 black Americans is vegetarian or follows a vegan diet. (source)
+While black Americans throw a curveball by being as much as two times more likely to become vegetarians than other American demographic groups.
+In fact, VRG reported that 8% of black Americans are vegetarian or follow a vegan diet compared to just 4% of white (non-Hispanic) adults.

 The Fastest-Growing Vegan Population in the US Is African Americans (Humane League)